icinganalysis/icinganalysis.github.io/content/icing_wind_tunnel_test.md

 >"In most icing similitude reports, the criteria for successful similitude are rarely discussed. ...[Here] drag coefficient (Cd) was used as an index of similitude by quantitatively indicating how much the shape or ice surface changed."

 NASA-TM-106827, "Methods for Scaling Icing Test Conditions"
->"This study study has established the import of correctly analyzing the leading-edge heat balance in establishing scaling methods."
+>"This study has established the import of correctly analyzing the leading-edge heat balance in establishing scaling methods."

 Bilanin Pi-Terms
 >"While aircraft size and speed have increased, tunnel facilities have not, making subscale geometric tests a necessity."

-Weber Number Effects
+NASA-CR-2004-212875 and Weber Number Effects

 The Effect of Humidity

 Anti-ice Test Similarity

-Large Drop Icing
+Large Water Drop Icing

 ##Notes